 Years 7-9 at Wimbledon site.
 There will be 4-5 places available at the FACE Youth school in Sep 2018.

 Year 10 at Moorings.
-There will probably be one or two places free in Sep 2018.
+There are two places free in Sep 2018.
 Class size 4-5 students

 Years 7-9 at Adeline.
 There is one place free for Sep 2018.
 Class size 2-4 students.